spetroce/mio/README.md

 # mio

-mio is a collection of code that I have added to over several years while working on scientific projects.
+mio is a collection of various code pieces that I (sam petrocelli) have added to over the years while working on scientific projects.

 ##altro
   A set of header files that provide functionality for error handling, random number gerneation, file handling, etc.